fr3632ho/Various/src/medium/README.md

 2. [Virtual Friends(https://github.com/fr3632ho/various/blob/master/src/medium/virtual_friends.py) (*virtual_friends.py*), link to problem [statement](https://open.kattis.com/problems/virtualfriends)

-More use of the Union Find data structure, just a little simpler since the time constraints aren't as harsh.
+More use of the Union Find data structure, just a little simpler since the time constraints are not as harsh.
+Basically a modified version of the original Union Find problem.